 Method: Preheat the oven to 200/180C fan, gas mark 6, 400F.

-Prior to starting ensure the bowl used to mix the meringue is scrupulously clean.
+Prior to starting this recipe ensure the bowl used to mix the meringue is scrupulously clean.
 Wipe around the inside of the bowl with half a lemon to ensure no fat is present.
-The presence of fat, or oil will stop the egg whites from whipping up and incorporating air.
+Because the presence of fat, or oil will stop the egg whites from whipping up and incorporating air.

 Also line a large baking tray with baking parchment.
 Draw a large heart on the reverse of the parchment with pencil, approximately 25cm wide by 27.5cm high, 10″w x 11″h.

 - First of all, pour the egg whites into the large clean, prepared bowl.

 - Whisk until the egg whites hold a stiff peak.